-Water Damage must be “sudden and accidental” to be covered, such as a pipe bursting or the accidental overflow of a bathtub.
-In colder seasons if freezing causes a pipe to burst, one must certify that they have done their best to maintain heat in the building or have fully drained the system and shut off the water supply in order for coverage to be available for the ensuing water damage.
-Rain that damages the interior of a property after the roof is compromised from a storm also falls under the category of Water Damage.
-Damage over time, such as a slow leak that causes mold behind the walls may not be covered, depending upon how long the condition has been left to develop, so you will want to report any issues to your insurer in a timely manner.
+Water Damage must be “sudden and accidental” to be covered.
+Examples include a pipe bursting or the accidental overflow of a bathtub.
+In colder seasons, frozen water in a pipe may cause that pipe to burst.
+For Water Damage coverage to be available, one must certify they have attempted to maintain heat in the building or have fully drained the system and shut off the water supply.
+Rain that damages the interior of a property after the roof was compromised from a storm is also under this coverage.
+Damage over time, such as a slow leak that triggers mold behind walls, may not be covered depending on how long the condition was left to develop.
+You will want to report any such issues to your insurer promptly.

-A Flood may occur when water from natural sources such as rivers and lakes breach their banks during heavy rains or when the ground is over-saturated with water and causes the excess to seep through foundations or other vulnerable parts of the structure.
-One of the key components of a Flood is “rising waters” but that is different than an overflowing bathtub (still Water Damage).
-Important: Flood coverage is never a part of the Basic, Broad or Special coverage forms – it is set up as a “stand-alone” policy and is purchased separately from your other Property and Liability coverages.
+A flood may occur due to water from rivers or lakes breaching their banks during heavy rains.
+The over-saturation of the ground can also cause a flood if excess water seeps through foundations or other vulnerable parts of the structure.
+Rising waters are a key component of a flood and are different than an overflowing bathtub, which falls under Water Damage.
+Flood coverage is never part of Basic, Broad, or Special Form coverage.
+It is a stand-alone policy, purchased separately from other Property and Liability coverages.

-Sewer Back-Up is another common exclusion in property policies and is defined as “water that backs up or overflows from a sewer, drain or sump.”
-(ISO) Drains and sewers can back up during storms.
-So, what you or I call a “flooded basement” may or may not technically be “flooded” when it comes to insurance – it all depends upon how the water enters the dwelling.
-That stated, investors will want to make sure that any drainage systems in basements are well-maintained and that sump pumps are regularly tested to help avoid water damage from Sewer Back-Up.
-Though a sewer back-up involves plumbing, it is a separate peril on it’s own and limited coverage may or may not be available, depending upon the insurer.
+Sewer Backup is another common exclusion in property policies and is defined as “water that backs up or overflows from a sewer, drain or sump.”
+Drains and sewers can back up during storms.
+So, what is commonly referred to as a “flooded basement” may or may not technically be flooded when it comes to insurance.
+It all depends on how the water enters the space.
+With that stated, investors will want to ensure that basement drainage systems are well-maintained and that sump pumps get tested regularly to help avoid water damage from sewer backup.
+Though a sewer backup involves plumbing, it is a separate peril, and limited coverage may or may not be available, depending upon the insurer.

-Yes, you can make sure you have coverage for Water Damage by purchasing Special Form coverage.
+You can make sure you have Water Damage coverage by purchasing a Special Form policy.
+This will cover water damage from a burst pipe.
 Special Form coverage does cost more than Basic Form coverage, but when you consider how many more perils are insured, it’s easy to understand the difference in pricing.
-Be aware that often only Basic Form is available for vacant properties, which is why protecting them against frozen pipes is so important!
+Be aware that Basic Form is typically the only format available for vacant properties, which is why protecting them against frozen pipes is so important!